 The SBFE gathers data on small businesses from its members, which are lending institutions.
 Lenders use this info to make credit decisions.

 FICO uses its SBSS (Small Business Scoring Service) Score to combine consumer bureau, monetary, application, and business bureau information.
-FICO then validates their SBSS designs for deals like Line of credit transactions, term loans, and commercial card obligations up to $1 million.
+Then FICO validates their SBSS designs for deals like Line of credit transactions, term loans, and commercial card obligations up to $1 million.
 The idea is to review exactly how your small business repays all types of loans.

 Business credit providers and the SBA use the FICO SBSS score as a tool to make a decision whether they ought to authorize a loan to your business.